PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 We have two types of rotations for engineering:

-1. Support Hero, first line responder to customer questions and bug reports
+1. **Support Hero** - first line responder to customer questions and bug reports
-2. Secondary on-call, responsible for prioritizing and solving escalated issues, Sentry errors and alerts.
+2. **Secondary on-call** - responsible for prioritizing and solving escalated issues, Sentry errors and alerts

 When someone is _Support Hero_, they are also the secondary on-call person for their team